 - A. Calendars are as set forth in Appendix A. - 1.
-For the 2006-2007 school year, the calendar shall consist of 178 student days and 184 total days.
+The calendar shall consist of 176 student days and 182 total days.
+New teachers are required to attend a teacher induction day prior to the school year starting.
 A minimum of fifteen hours of parent/teacher conferences are required.
 Three of those 15 hours are compensated with a half-day off from school.
 A three-hour conference is equivalent to a 1⁄2 day, so if a teacher is ill for conferences, they would need to use a 1⁄2 sick day, for example. - 2.
-It is hereby agreed that should the school year be lengthened by state and/or federal mandate, representatives of the Association and the Board shall meet for the purpose of negotiating compensation for the additional mandated days unless such is contrary to law. - B. The Board reserves the right to modify the calendar in order to achieve the minimum number of student instructional days and hours as required by law including the makeup of "Act of God" days if the makeup of some or all is mandated as a condition of full receipt of state aid. - In the event that the calendar (s) must be modified in accordance with this Section, said modification shall be jointly worked out between the administration and the Association in the same manner as described within Section C of this Article.
+It is hereby agreed that should the school year be lengthened by state and/or federal mandate, representatives of the Association and the Board shall meet for the purpose of negotiating compensation for the additional mandated days unless such is contrary to law.

+- 3. If the state of Michigan re-institutes a higher number of required school days than is scheduled, it is mutually understood that minutes of the school day would be reduced and days would be added to bring the district into compliance, thus not costing the district additional money for compensation. - B. The Board reserves the right to modify the calendar in order to achieve the minimum number of student instructional days and hours as required by law including the makeup of "Act of God" days if the makeup of some or all is mandated as a condition of full receipt of state aid.

+In the event that the calendar (s) must be modified in accordance with this Section, said modification shall be jointly worked out between the administration and the Association in the same manner as described within Section C of this Article.